Christophe Antoine Merlin: Later career

 After Napoleon abdicated, King Louis XVIII named Merlin inspector general of cavalry in the 5th Military Division and awarded him the Order of Saint-Louis on 19 July 1814.
 During the Hundred Days, Napoleon appointed Merlin to lead the 8th Cavalry Division in the V Corps.
 He led his troopers in successful skirmishes against the Allies on 24 and 28 June 1815.
-Upon the Second Bourbon Restoration Merlin was placed in inactive status.
-On 25 July 1816 he was made cavalry inspector for the 6th and 18th Military Divisions and on 27 April 1817 this changed to cavalry inspector the 18th and 21st Military Divisions.
+Upon the Second Bourbon Restoration, Merlin was placed in inactive status.
+On 25 July 1816, he was made cavalry inspector for the 6th and 18th Military Divisions, and on 27 April 1817, this changed to cavalry inspector of the 18th and 21st Military Divisions.
 He was appointed to the General Staff on 30 December 1818.
 He became cavalry inspector for the 2nd Military Division on 21 April 1820.
 He became available for other assignments on 1 January 1821.
 He was placed on retirement on 1 January 1825.

 After the July Revolution, Merlin was first appointed cavalry inspector of the 38th arrondissement on 8 August 1830 and commander of Corsica on 9 September 1830.
 He became an infantry inspector on 18 March 1831 before being available for other assignments on 30 December that year.
 He was made cavalry inspector for the 3rd Military Division on 5 July 1832 and became a member of the Infantry and Cavalry Committee on 20 September that year.
 King Louis Philippe I named Merlin a Grand Officer of the Légion d'honneur on 18 April 1834.
 He was appointed cavalry inspector of the 1st Military Division on 14 June 1834.
 He was placed in inactive status on 27 May 1836 and died in Paris on 9 May 1839.
 MERLIN is inscribed on the south side of the Arc de Triomphe.